hyperspy/hyperspy/doc/user_guide/getting_started.rst

-Equivalently, if the object is a 1D or 2D image stack two figures will appear, one containing a plot of the image at the current coordinates and the other a spectrum or an image obtained by summing over the image dimensions, e.g.:
+Equivalently, if the object is a 1D or 2D image stack two figures will appear, one containing a plot of the image at the current coordinates and the other a spectrum or an image obtained by summing over the image dimensions, e.g. see :ref:`1D_image_stack.png` and :ref:`2D_image_stack.png`:

 .. _1D_image_stack.png: